diana-hui-yang/cohesity-scripts/nfs/backup-ora-coh-nfs/README.md

 ### Archive log backup example for RAC database
 ./backup-ora-coh-nfs.bash  -h orascan -o orarac -a yes -m /coh/ora -n 4 -p 2 -e 30

-Note
-RMAN "delete obsolete" command is used in this script to delete expired backups.
-Be default, it is commmented out.
-Please check Oracle Bug report and apply the necessary fixes before you uncomment that line.

-"Oracle Bug 29633753 delete obsolete removes backup created inside recovery window of read only datafiles in nocatalog mode"